oVirt/ovirt-site/source/develop/release-management/features/virt/ram-snapshots.html.md

 Note that it holds only for the first time the VM is being run after it was set to preview or was committed to the snapshot if the VM is not stateless.
 For stateless VM, the memory will be restored on each run.

-Note: it is our responsibility to ensure that the disks state is the same as it was when the live snapshot was taken, when restoring memory state that was saved during the live snapshot. there is no validation in libvirt for that, and it may cause data corruption.
+Note: it is our responsibility to ensure that the disks state is the same as it was when the live snapshot was taken, when restoring memory state that was saved during the live snapshot.
+There is no validation in libvirt for that, and it may cause data corruption.
 So it is important to clear the memory state when there is a chance that the disks or the memory state was changed.

 ### Import VM